s3g/s3g-mc/docs/process-guides.md

 - `Region` constrains sources to named arcs, rings, triangles, and custom constellations.
 - `Vector Morph` stores scenes and interpolates between them.

-The `17ch Cube XYZ Panner` is best treated as an XYZ-native panner.
+The `17ch Cube XYZ Panner` is an XYZ-native panner.
 Use smaller spread values when you want a source to focus near a single speaker, and larger distance or offset gestures when you want a source to feel beyond the cube.

 The `12ch Dodeca Panner` uses an AED-native spherical layout drawn as a dodecahedron.
-It is useful for discrete spherical motion with a smaller speaker count.
+It supports discrete spherical motion with a smaller speaker count.

 For automation, use the controller's automation controls to show, hide, arm, and write relevant lanes.
 In `Trim/Read`, the GUI can audition control changes without writing automation.
 Use write modes when you intentionally want controller motion recorded.